NiLuJe/kfmon/README.md

 # How do I uninstall this?

-You'll havbe to delete a few things manually, ideally over SSH:
+You'll have to delete a few things manually, ideally over SSH:

 The file ```/etc/udev/rules.d/99-kfmon.rules``` (which may not exist anymore, depending on which version of KFMon you were running).